 Rare and valuable Pokémon cards

-That said, there are a number of rare Pokémon cards that were more widely available at the time and which may be lurking in an unsuspecting fan’s library, waiting to be rediscovered.
 Interest in Pokémon and the Pokémon card game has only continued to grow in recent years, with multiple card sales at auction setting new records in 2019 and 2020 alone, so there’s never been a better time to rifle through your collection and see if you own one of the rarest Pokémon cards of all time.
 Aren’t you at least a little curious?
+There might be a retirement fund waiting in your attic.

 The answer to "What's the rarest Pokémon card of all time?"